Jeeva (1986 film)

-Jeeva is a 1986 Bollywood action thriller film starring Sanjay Dutt and Mandakini in lead roles.
+Jeeva is a 1986 Indian Hindi-language action thriller film starring Sanjay Dutt and Mandakini in lead roles.
 The film is directed by Raj N. Sippy and produced by his brother Romu N. Sippy under the production house Rupam Pictures.
-The film was a box office hit when released.
+The film was a box-office hit.
 The soundtrack of the film contains the ever-popular song "Roz Roz Aankhon Tale".